dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 Sorting through your photos and deleting unwanted photos can be a time-consuming task and nobody wants to spend hours doing just that.

+Nobody has time for that.
 We’re busy people.

 Don't fret, that's what this blog is about.
 In this post, I'll show you how to tidy up your digital life by organizing your photo collection and not spending an entire weekend.

 {{< notice tip >}}